-Denis Mukwege and Nadia Murad win 2018 Nobel Peace Prize
+Denis Mukwege and Nadia Murad win Nobel Peace Prize for fight against sexual violence

 The 2018 Nobel Peace Prize has been awarded to Denis Mukwege and Nadia Murad for their efforts to end the use of sexual violence as a weapon of war and armed conflict.

-Mukwege, a gynecologist, has long worked to treat thousands of women and girls affected by rape and sexual violence in the Democratic Republic of Congo.
+Mukwege, a gynecologist and surgeon, has long worked to treat thousands of women and girls affected by rape and sexual violence in the Democratic Republic of Congo.

 Awards and prizes